SublimeText/UnitTesting/README.md

 ## Installing Package Control and Dependencies

-If your package uses Package Control dependencies, you may want to install Package Control by umcommenting the line of `install_package_control` in travis and appveyor configuration files.
+If your package uses Package Control dependencies, you may want to install Package Control by uncommenting the line of `install_package_control` in travis and appveyor configuration files.